 Thanks to the massive beer craze that is sweeping the world, it would be a shame to miss out on visiting some of the world’s best beer cities and learning more about the history and culture of beer.
-Not only will traveling to these great beer cities make you a more well-rounded beer aficionado, it will give you serious street-cred with your friends when they hear you’ve tackled Oktoberfest and drank your weight in Guinness.
+Not only will traveling to these great beer cities make you a more well-rounded beer aficionado, it will give you serious street-cred with your friends when they hear you’ve tackled Oktoberfest and drank your weight in Guinness in Ireland.

 One of the top festivals on many bucket lists is Oktoberfest in Munich, Germany, which takes place from mid-September to early October every year.
-What makes Oktoberfest so unique is that each of the top Oktoberfest beer producers have a dedicated tent or two, and visitors will sit in those tents all day consuming multiple liters (called a Maß) of beer.
+What makes Oktoberfest so unique is that each of the top Oktoberfest beer producers have a dedicated tent or two, and visitors sit in those tents all day consuming multiple liters (called a Maß) of beer.

 One of my favorite beer festivals in the world is held in June in Montreal.
 It’s called Mondial de la Biere.
 The festival is a great way to get to know the world of beer, both in Quebec and internationally.

 Prague, Czech Republic

 This one might be completely off your radar.
 Did you know that Slovenia has a public beer fountain?
 Yes.
 It’s located in the small town of Žalec, which is the center of Slovenia’s hops producing region.
 The town decided in 2016 to open Europe’s first ever outdoor beer fountain, located in the town center.

 These are just a few of the world’s best beer cities to visit.
 I’m sure you could find enough places to fill an entire year’s worth of travel, but you have to start somewhere!
 What are your favorite places to visit for beer?

 Like this post?
 Why not save the images below to your Pinterest board to share with friends?